Smoke alarms save lives, but only when they are working properly.

 - Make sure cigarettes are properly extinguished.

-- If you have smoke alarms, test them weekly, and replace batteries when necessary.
+- Test your smoke alarms weekly and replace the batteries when necessary.

 - Make sure you know what to do if you do have a fire.
 Have an escape route planned.

-- If there is anything that might prevent you escaping, please contact your housing officer for advice.
+- If there is anything that might prevent you escaping, please contact us for advice.

 Fire safety in communal areas

 You must keep all communal areas clear - we have fire safety notices that tell you what is allowed in communal areas and what is not allowed.

 The stairways are the escape routes, and must be kept completely clear.
 Fire doors must be kept closed, not propped open.